The growth of veganism and vegetarianism over the last few decades has led to a welcome explosion in dining options.

 Love cheese, but want a dairy-free option?
 See our piece on Vegan Cheese

-2/4 College Street, Sydney NSW 2000
+Location: 2/4 College Street, Sydney, NSW 2000 Ph: (02) 9360 2523

 Bodhi offers a plant-based menu with a special focus on pan-Asian cuisine, so expect plenty of incredible steamed dumplings and buns.

-122 Chapel Street, Marrickville NSW 2204
+Location: 122 Chapel Street, Marrickville, NSW 2204 Ph: (02) 9572 8858

 A little different from many of the other restaurants on this list, Two Chaps is a “from scratch” cafe.